-Whiplash is a neck and back injury that is common after car accidents in Atlanta.
+Whiplash is a common neck and back injury that car accident victims experience.
 Whiplash can have a variety of symptoms, ranging from headaches and neck pain to memory problems or depression.
 If you have whiplash because of an accident that someone else caused, you may be able to make an injury claim for whiplash.

-Many insurance companies doubt the seriousness of whiplash—but it is very real.
+Many insurance companies doubt the seriousness of whiplash, but it is very real.
 Whiplash can affect your life on a large scale, and it can take time to heal.
-You should not have to pay for the costs of whiplash if you did not cause your accident in Atlanta.
-Call John Foy & Associates at (404) 400-4000 today to talk about your case during a FREE consultation.
+However, you shouldn’t have to pay for the costs if you did not cause your accident.
+A personal injury lawyer can help with your injury claim for whiplash after an accident in Atlanta.

 Whiplash Symptoms to Watch for After an Accident